A fresh CR1632 3V lithium battery is included with every purchase.

 Click here for documentation and example code

 The DS3231 has an internal crystal and a switched bank of tuning capacitors.
 The temperature of the crystal is continously monitored, and the capacitors are adjusted to maintain a stable frequency.
 Other RTC solutions may drift minutes per month, especially in extreme temperature ranges...the ChronoDot will drift less than a minute per year.
 This makes the ChronoDot very well suited for time critical applications that cannot be regularly synchronized to an external clock.
-Here is a live demo of a DS3231 chip that has been keeping time since it was last synchronized in 2005: DS3231 Web Demo
+Here is a great article showing how accurate the ChronoDot's DS3231 can be: http://www.switchdoc.com/2014/09/real-time-clock-comparison-results/

 Since the ChronoDot needs to read the temperature, it also contains a fairly accurate temperature sensor, accessible through I2C.
 Stated accuracy is +/- 3C, though the temperature register returns values with a resolution of 0.25C.
 Calibration may improve accuracy.